 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 In working with a medical specialist known as a psychiatrist, you can determine what's best for you and in some cases a combination of medication and therapy is the right course of action.

 Do you take insurance?

 My clients may choose to use their insurance benefits.
-I am currently an in-network provider for Anthem Blue Cross, Blue Cross, MHN, and Medicare.
+I am currently an in-network provider for Anthem Blue Cross, Cigna, MHN, and Medicare.
 Otherwise, I am considered an out-of-network provider for any other plan not listed.

 Does what we talk about in therapy remain confidential?

 Confidentiality is one of the most important components of therapy between a client and psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (e.g. your psychiatrist, your physician, your school's disability services, etc.), but by law your therapist cannot release this information without obtaining your written permission.

 However, state law and professional ethics require therapists to maintain confidentiality except for the following situations:

 * Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.